vitejs/vite/docs/config/index.md

 It is important to note that in Vite's API the `command` value is `serve` during dev (in the cli `vite`, `vite dev`, and `vite serve` are aliases), and `build` when building for production (`vite build`).

-Only `ssrBuild` is included instead of a more general `ssr` flag because, during dev, the config is shared by the single server handling SSR and non-SSR requests.
+`ssrBuild` is experimental.
+It is only available during build instead of a more general `ssr` flag because, during dev, the config is shared by the single server handling SSR and non-SSR requests.
+The value could be `undefined` for tools that don't have separate commands for the browser and SSR build, so use explicit comparison against `true` and `false`.

 ## Async Config